 The Lateral Flow Device tests are easily available at our community test sites (Tudor Grange Leisure Centre or Newington Resource Centre building) where you can pick up a test to do at home or you can opt for an assisted test there and then.

 Businesses were able to register to receive free LFTs, or they can pay an approved provider to provide tests or run a test site for them.
-Alternatively they can ask their employees to get a rapid lateral flow test to do at home, ask them to visit our community tests sites or our mobile testing van – you can check where it will be in the borough here.
+Alternatively they can ask their employees to get a rapid lateral flow test to do at home, ask them to visit our community tests sites or our mobile testing van.

 Last week we launched the Business Pledge aimed at encouraging businesses to do the right things and let customers know that they are following the necessary guidance.
 Our own Chief Executive, Nick Page, was on Solihull Radio along with local businesses and business representatives to explain how it could help them give their customers the confidence that they are following the guidelines to be as COVID secure as possible.